kirillvy/react-slots/README.md

 In addition, use defaultProps in the Element.Slot element to pass default props, passedProps to forward props from other places (overrides defaultProps) and fallBack props to pass props designated for the fallback component.

+### ScopeMap

+The scope object, can be used to search for Includes and Excludes, as with ConditionalSlot.

 ### FilterSlot